[?] Subscribe To This Site

 • Operating all laboratory equipment.

-• Most forensic scientists specialize in certain types of evidence such as DNA analysis, firearm research and weapons testing, examining fiber, hair, tissue, or body fluid substances.
+• Most forensic-scientists specialize in certain types of evidence such as DNA analysis, firearm research and weapons testing, examining fiber, hair, tissue, or body fluid substances.

 They often work with chemicals, fluid samples and firearms that demand safety precautions.
 However, the risk of harm or contamination within these working conditions is minimal.